 LAGuide

-Can we let you in on a secret?
-We'll take a simple weekday breakfast over a fancy weekend brunch any day.
+The truth?
+We'd take a simple weekday breakfast over a fancy weekend brunch any day.
 Before you start composing an angry email defending the world of mimosas and burgers, hear us out.
 You won't have to wait two hours for a table on a weekday and the service is far less hectic.
 And you'll usually be surrounded by calm, caffeinated people instead of hungover and irritable weekenders.
-Whether you’re scheduling a morning meeting, grabbing a meal on the way to work, or just decided to start your day with some eggs and a pastry on a Wednesday morning, here are our favorite spots for a quick and satisfying weekday breakfast.
+Whether you’re scheduling a morning meeting, grabbing a meal on the way to work, or just decided to start your day with some eggs and a pastry on a Wednesday morning, here are our favorite spots for a quick, incredible weekday breakfast.

 THE SPOTS